nshvyryaev/trytravis-otus/README.md

 Code was copied to add instances to targets pool without auto scaling.

 Use `instance_count` variable to set desired count of instances in load balancer targets pool.

+## HW7 Terraform 2
+Terraform configuration is split into separate modules.
+Stage and prod environments created.
+SSH IP limitation added to the project.
+External static IP added.